Intervening to Learn and Compose Causally Disentangled Representations: Preliminaries

 \section{Preliminaries}

-Let $\bx$ denote the observations, e.g., pixels in an image, and $\bz$ denote hidden variables, e.g. latent variables that are to be inferred from the pixels.
-We are interested in training generative models with an encoder-decoder architecture, such as a variational autoencoder (VAE).
+Let $\bx$ denote the observations, e.g., pixels in an image, and $\bz$ denote hidden variables, e.g., latent variables that are to be inferred from the pixels.
 A typical generative model consists of a decoder $p_{\theta}(\bx\given\bz)$ and an encoder $q_{\varphi}(\bz\given \bx)$.
 After specifying a prior $p_{\theta}(\bz)$, this defines a likelihood by

-Both the decoder and encoder are specified by deep neural networks that will be trained end-to-end via standard techniques \citep{kingma2013auto,rezende2014stochastic,rezende2015variational}.
-These networks are often chosen to capture implicit assumptions about the structure of the latent space, such as hierarchical or graphical structure, equivariance, etc. In this work, we focus on VAEs since they are often use to represent structured and semantic latent spaces, which is our focus.
+Both the decoder and encoder are specified by deep neural networks that are trained end-to-end via standard techniques \citep{kingma2013auto,rezende2014stochastic,rezende2015variational}.
+In this work, we focus on variational autoencoders (VAEs) since they are often use to represent structured and semantic latent spaces, which is our focus.
 Unlike traditional structured VAEs, we do not impose a specific structure \emph{a priori}.

-Our starting point is the following incongruence: On the one hand, it is well-established that the latent spaces of VAEs are typically entangled and semantically misaligned, fail to generalize OOD, and suffer from posterior collapse (which has been tied to latent variable nonidentifiability, \citealp{wang2021posterior}).
-On the other hand, VAEs still learn highly structured latent spaces that can be traversed and interpolated, are ``nearly'' identifiable \citep{willetts2021don,reizinger2022embrace}, and represent abstract concepts linearly.
-Thus, our hypothesis is that sufficiently flexible models do capture meaningful structure internally, just not in a way that is interpretable or meaningful in practice.
-So, to learn latent structure, we build off the already performant embeddings of a generative model.
+\paragraph{Causal disentanglement} Our goal is to learn distinct latent factors that can be composed together.
+This is closely related to causal disentanglement, which we recall informally here: \begin{definition}[\citealp{bengio2013deep,thomas_disentangling_2017}] A \emph{causally disentangled} latent space consists of separately controllable (intervenable) latent factors. \end{definition}

+In particular, we want to manipulate and intervene on latent factors in a causally meaningful way; crucially this allows us to compose distinct concepts together without needing to learn the full causal graph in the latent space.
+This notion of disentanglement is also different from the axis-alignment notion \citep{kim2018disentangling,chen2018isolating}.
+The ``causal'' aspect comes from interpreting ``separately controllable'' to mean ``able to intervene on independent causal mechanisms'', as suggested by \citet{locatello2019challenging}; see also \citet{scholkopf2021toward}.
+See Appendix~\ref{app:ident-prop-model} for formal details.
+Rather than attempt to reconstruct the full causal DAG model (as in \citealp{yang2021causalvae,seigal2022linear,buchholz2023learning}), we aim for the more practical goal of learning different interventional contexts through distributional invariances; thus our approach strikes a balance between easy-to-learn unstructured latent spaces and hard-to-learn but desirable fully structured causal DAG latent spaces.